 Czechland Lake Recreation Area

 Czechland Lake Recreation Area is a multipurpose reservoir located one mile north of Prague, Nebraska on Highway 79.
-The area, conveniently located to Omaha, Lincoln, Fremont, and Wahoo, offers a variety of outdoor activities for all seasons.
+The area, conveniently located to Omaha, Lincoln, Fremont, and Wahoo, offers a variety of outdoor activities for all season.
 The 82-surface-acre lake is situated on 260 acres of public access land and is a popular site for fishing, hiking, picnicking, wildlife watching, no-wake boating, and RV and tent camping.
 The recreation area is owned and operated by the Lower Platte North Natural Resources District; park permits are not required to enter the area.

 The lake was built in 1988 as the last structure in the Cottonwood Creek Flood Control Project.
 The $1.8 million cost was shared by the NRD, the Nebraska Natural Resources Commission, Saunders County, and the Natural Resources Conservation Service.